opensrp/android-p2p-sync/README.md

 ### SenderDao

 This provides data that is to be sent/shared.
 It implements methods that provide access to records from the given `lastRecordId`(not inclusive) and should return data with a max of the `batchSize` specified.
 The id that the host application provides here should be unique and cater for record updates.
 A simple example would be to use the default SQLite `rowid`

+### AuthorizationService

+This class provides the logic for performing authorization of the peer device.
+In case you want the peer app connecting to be of a certain app version, logged in by a certain role OR have access to specific information.
+It enables you to limit what kind of device can connect to or sync with.

+The interface from which this is implemented provides two methods:

+ - `void getAuthorizationDetails(@NonNull OnAuthorizationDetailsProvidedCallback onAuthorizationDetailsProvidedCallback);`
+ This method implements providing the authorization details in the callback.
+This method is called on the UI Thread and therefore any long-running operations, DB operations or network operations should be performed on a separate thread and the callback should be called on the UI Thread.

+ - `void authorizeConnection(@NonNull Map<String, Object> authorizationDetails, @NonNull AuthorizationCallback authorizationCallback);`
+ This method is where you add your authorization logic for checking the conditions.
+A peer-device status is injected into the `authorizationDetails` as a constant `org.smartregister.p2p.util.Constants.AuthorizationKeys.PEER_STATUS` which can be any of two values `sender` or `receiver`.
+It's more advisable to use the provided constants `Constants.PeerStatus.SENDER` and `Constants.PeerStatus.SENDER` to know the state of the peer device that you are connecting to.
+The reason for this is that the `AuthorizationService` has no way to know it's current state or the other peer devices state(Is it a sender or a receiver?)

 To start the sending and receiving activity: